Matrix

 Can I practice Matrix questions for free?

 Try the sample Matrix question on this page.
-Sign up for a 7-day free trial to unlock unlimited Matrix practice with adaptive difficulty and a row-by-row rationale reveal.
+Sign up free for 5 questions a day.
+Upgrade to Full Access for $9.99/month to unlock unlimited Matrix practice with adaptive difficulty and a row-by-row rationale reveal.

 Other NCLEX® question types